petrgazarov/hologram-cortana-gulp-example/README.md

 - [Cortana](https://github.com/Yago/Cortana) by Yago
 - [gulp](https://github.com/gulpjs/gulp)

-The styleguide is set up with [gulp-stylus](https://github.com/stevelacy/gulp-stylus) but it is trivial to support any other CSS preprocessor, by adding an appropriate gulp plugin to `preprocess` gulp task.
+The styleguide is set up with [gulp-stylus](https://github.com/stevelacy/gulp-stylus) but you can easily hook up any other CSS preprocessor, by adding an appropriate gulp plugin to `preprocess` gulp task.

 ## Development